Dixteniot/mlprojects/README.md

 # Shumidixioc

-The internet of things solutions. https://payhip.com/shumidixioc
+The Internet of things solutions. https://payhip.com/shumidixioc